Organs of the body | Their Locations and Internal Functions

 Interstitium

-• This is a series of interconnected compartments of cells and the secretions in the body which are present around all the essential organs.
+• This is a series of interconnected compartments of cells and the secretions in the body that are present around all the essential organs.

 • They act as shock absorbers and help protect the organs from jerks and movements by the body.

-• The Interstitium is also responsible for the chemotaxis phenomenon whereby the white blood cells move to the specific region of injury.
+• The interstitium is also responsible for the chemotaxis phenomenon, which occurs when white blood cells move to a specific region of injury.

 Frequently Asked Questions and Answers